GoogleCloudPlatform/eda-examples/example-burst-to-cloud.md

 already installed in your GCP Cloudshell.

+## Setup networking for this example

+Network configuration can vary quite a bit across hpc environments.
+This "burst to cloud" example scenario requires two separate networks where DNS names resolve and all traffic is routed.

+To create the example networking infrastructure change to

+    cd onprem-burst-networking

+and then

+    terraform init
+    terraform plan
+    terraform apply

 ## Create a mock "on-premises" Slurm cluster in GCP

 Create an example slurm cluster with a single `debug` partition that scales